syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 #### enabled

 This setting can be used to disable the use of this configuration forcibly; this is especially useful when defining LLMs in your user `~/.gitconfig` file.
-If all _ai-commit-message_ configurations are disabled, the AI button above the **Commit View** in SmartGit will be hidden.
+If all _smartgit-ai-commit-message_ configurations are disabled, the AI button above the **Commit View** in SmartGit will be hidden.

 #### apiKey